rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [wiki_moa]: https://en.wikipedia.org/wiki/Moa "https://en.wikipedia.org/wiki/Moa"

 As previously alluded to, RNA and DNA are the two major nucleic acids.
 However, RNA is much less structurally stable than DNA[^stability].
-This means that RNA degrades faster than DNA and hence is subsequently worse off as a storage device, for both biologically and digital data.
-DNA is much more robust a capsule for housing genetic information, and its dominion in this regard in all living cells makes sense.
+This means that RNA degrades faster than DNA and hence is subsequently worse off as a storage device, for both biological and digital data.
+DNA is much more robust a capsule for housing genetic information, and, given this, its dominion in this regard in all living cells seems intuitive.

-To illustrate this, consider the [half-life][wiki_half][^half_life] of DNA, which is much longer than that of RNA.
+To illustrate further, consider the [half-life][wiki_half][^half_life] of DNA, which − suprise! − is much longer than that of RNA.

-Researchers looking a leg bones from [Moa][wiki_moa] found that DNA had a half-life of around 521 years.
-These bones were between 600 - 8000 years old and were preserved at a temperature of 13.1 degrees Celcius.
+Researchers looking at leg bones from [Moa][wiki_moa] found that DNA had a half-life of around 521 years.
+These bones were between 600 − 8000 years old and were preserved at a temperature of 13.1 degrees Celcius.
 Interestingly, even with an _"ideal preservation temperature of −5ºC, effectively every bond would be destroyed after a maximum of 6.8 million years"_.[^moa] Compare this with the half-life of mouse mRNA: around 7 hours (median), with the mRNA of a vast majority of genes having half-lives > 1 hour.[^mouse]

 [^half_life]: Given by the equation $N(t) = N_0 e^{-\lambda t}$.
 Here, $t$ denotes time, $N_0$ represents the starting amount of the substance in question, $\lambda \in \mathbb{R}_{>0}$ the decay rate of the substance, and $N(t)$ the amount of substance left after time $t$.